Charlie Blackmon Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (nine total, 0.7 per game).
+- Mariners pitchers combine to allow the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The lefty last pitched on Saturday against the Cleveland Guardians, when he went 5 2/3 innings, allowing one earned run while giving up six hits.
+- In his last appearance on Sunday, the right-hander tossed six innings against the Cleveland Guardians, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.